andreasvirkus/website/content/docs/_index.md

 ### The Estonian Information Technology College

-*BSc, majored in IT systems administration from 2011–2015*
+#### BSc, majored in IT systems administration from 2011–2015

-Participant in the 2014 Erasmus intensive course "Deploying IT Infrastructure Solutions" with the team project "Visualization of Municipality's Budget"
+- Participated in the 2014 Erasmus intensive course "Deploying IT Infrastructure Solutions" with the team project "Visualization of Municipality's Budget"

-**Thesis subject**: Creating Intelligent Storage Systems Study Materials to Renew Course Learning Resources by the Example of the Estonian Information Technology College
+**Thesis subject**: Creating Intelligent Storage Systems Study Materials to Renew Course Learning Resources [by the Example of the Estonian Information Technology College]

 ### Tallinn's 32nd High School